gedejong/avida-wiki/Instruction-Set.md

 <h3>(r) <code>h-alloc</code></h3>

 This instruction allocates additional <a href="Glossary--Memory">memory</a>
 for the organism up to the maximum it is allowed to use for its offspring.
+If allocation is successful, the original memory size is loaded into the AX register.

 <h3>(s) <code>h-divide</code></h3>